-The compliance unit is an organization which is equally important to other units of the company.
-It is responsible for overseeing the operations of the company, and ensures that employees abide by the law unlike an internal audit unit which focuses on conducting investigations on fraud or operating procedures which cause serious damage to the company.
+Establishment of a Unit to Oversee the Operation of Business Operators unit which focuses on conducting investigations on fraud or operating procedures which cause serious damage to the company.
 The duties of the compliance unit are to issue regulations to the employees of the company to prevent any violation or break any relevant laws, to inspect employees whether they are in compliance with applicable regulations, to punish the employees in the event of a violation of the regulations, including the collaboration with SEC, SET, TFEX, and TCH which is always required to acknowledge and understand the new rules which have been put into practice and can be passed on to the employees and executives of the company for proper operation.
 The compliance unit must be free to act, and must be able to present the results of the audit and the opinion to the Board of Directors without any restraint or misrepresentation.
 Besides, the compliance unit should be composed of those with knowledge of laws and regulations related to stock market business and those who have always been trained in the particular area.
 The head of compliance, who can work full-time and participate in the training in the curriculum at the office of the SEC every two years, should also be included.
 Therefore, the business operators with the strong compliance unit will reduce the risk that business operators will violate the law.